julien-arino/test-site/_posts/2023-02-05-R-on-raspberri-pi-and-more-than-128-threads.md

 The 3790X have 32 cores/64 threads, the 3990X has 64/128.
 So my little space heater (hydro bills have been impacted substantially when all the machines run concurrently) has 320 compute threads and 4 on the Pi.

+## My original usage

+With some tweaking of the BIOS, I gently overclocked the Threadrippers (the 3990X, in particular, is a little sluggish for the type of computations I run) and convinced the motherboards to recognise all the RAM at its posted speed.
+I started using in production right away, which means I did not bother with my configuration and kept things as simple as possible.

+This is when I hit the "125+3 sockets in `R`" issue the first time: my code was running fine on the 3970X but refusing to run on the 3990X.
+Dug into it and worked out that setting the number of CPUs to 125 in my calls to `makeCluster` on the 3990X did the trick.
+With 4 perfectly capable compute nodes and easily parallelisable tasks, it is easy enough to produce a job list and have the Pi distribute it between nodes, have the nodes save the results locally upon completion and have the Pi running periodic "`rsync` repatriations" of the results from the nodes to the NAS.
+Once the computations were done, I used one of the compute nodes to bring the pieces together.

-Hence the 125+3 sockets issue in `R` comes in twice: once for the 3990X and once for whatever machine is driving the cluster.
-(In full disclosure, my testing the Pi as a head node is just this.. a test.
-I also have an old refurbished Dell Precision T7600 with 16 threads and 128 GB of RAM that can be the head node.
-But what is the interest of that?)
+(In full disclosure, my testing the Pi as a head node is just this.. a test. )

 ## Compiling `R` to remove the 125+3 sockets limitation

+Besides using **all** threads on the 3990X, I am also keen to drive some of the computations from a designated node.
 I have been meaning to do this for quite a while, but this was rather low on my priority list.
-Indeed, with 4 perfectly capable compute nodes and easily parallelisable tasks, it is easy enough to produce a job list and have the Pi distribute it between nodes, have the nodes save the results upon completion, then use the node with most RAM to bring the pieces together.
-(Even better would be to use a proper solution such as `slurm` or `htcondor`, but again, time was pressing and I had little time to devote to this, given that I could hack things using `bash` and a bit of elbow grease.)
+(I also want to play around with solutions such as `slurm` or `htcondor`, but this will be for later.)
+And here, the 125+3 sockets pops up again: as far as I understand it, the head node needs as many sockets as threads it is talking to, i.e., 320 in my case.

-But now I have a bit more time, I decided to bite the bullet and try things out.
+I have an old refurbished Dell Precision T7600 with two 8 cores E5-2690 Xeons and 128 GB of RAM that can be the head node.
+But what is the fun in that when I also have a Pi to play with?
+So, now that I have a bit more time, I decided to bite the bullet and try things out.

 First step, remove the 128 sockets limitation.
 Extremely easy: just compile `R` from sources.
 Which was deceptively easy, even on the Pi.
-This should not have been a surprise for me, coming from the days of yore when Linux did not have `deb` or `rpm` and every program installation required compilation.
+This should not have been a surprise for someone coming from the days of yore when Linux did not have `deb` or `rpm` and every program installation required compilation.
 I took some inspiration [here](https://www.psyctc.org/Rblog/posts/2021-03-26-compiling-r-on-a-raspberry-pi-4/), but will point out that I had virtually none of the steps described there to follow, as I had had to install most of the software required for compilations prior to that.

+The process is easy.
 Download the `R` source code from [here](https://cran.r-project.org/sources.html).
-I used the [patched release](https://stat.ethz.ch/R/daily/R-patched.tar.gz).
-Extract the tarball and go into the resulting directory.
-See some information [here](https://parallelly.futureverse.org/reference/availableConnections.html) about setting the maximum allowed number of connections.
-In short, edit the file `src/main/connections.c` and replace
+(I used the [patched release](https://stat.ethz.ch/R/daily/R-patched.tar.gz).)
+Extract the tarball and move into the resulting directory.
+See some information [here](https://parallelly.futureverse.org/reference/availableConnections.html) about setting the maximum allowed number of connections, but in short: edit the file `src/main/connections.c` and replace
 ```c
 #define NCONNECTIONS 128
 ```
 with whatever limit you want to impose.
-There is some discussion [here](https://github.com/HenrikBengtsson/Wishlist-for-R/issues/28) on potential issues related to the number chosen; in complete ignorance of these issues, I decided to pick 1024.
+There is some discussion [here](https://github.com/HenrikBengtsson/Wishlist-for-R/issues/28) on potential issues related to the number chosen; completely ignoring these issues, I decided to pick 1024.

 Then `configure`, `make` (`make -j4`, perhaps) and `sudo make install` and you are in business.
 One remark, though: I prefer for the `R` executables and libraries to reside in `/usr` rather than `/usr/local` (for consistency with `deb` install of the standard code).
 Also, if you are going to run `rstudio-server`, you **must** compile for a shared `R` library.
 So, in short, instead of a simple `./configure`, I ran
 ```bash
 ./configure --prefix=/usr --enable-R-shlib
 ```

 That latter point is worth mentioning: yes, `rstudio-server` on a Pi!
 I just recently realised that although the main `rstudio-server` site does not list it, `rstudio` and `rstudio-server` are available for `arm64` as [daily builds](https://dailies.rstudio.com/).
-(If you have issues with `rstudio-server`, do check that you have compiled with `--enable-R-shlib`.)
+And that `R` shared lib is important in this context: `rstudio-server` will not work otherwise.

 ## Taking it for a spin